chrispaterson/IAB-TCF-2.0-Specs/tcstring.md

    </td>
    <td>16 bits
    </td>
-   <td>The first ID of an inclusive contiguous ascending-order series of vendor IDs even if the series is only a cardinality of 1.
+   <td>The first ID of an inclusive contiguous ascending-order series of Vendor IDs even if the series is only a cardinality of 1.
    </td>
-   <td>This is the first or only vendor ID with consent in this Range Entry.
+   <td>This is the first or only Vendor ID with consent in this RangeEntry.
    </td>
   </tr>
   <tr>